kirch1/rancid-tomatillo/README.md

 1. Install dependencies by using ‘npm install’ in your terminal within the root directory.

-1. To start backend server, within its directory run 'npm start'.

-1. To host the front-end website on your local machine, run ’npm start’ in terminal.
+3. To host the front-end website on your local machine, run ’npm start’ in terminal.

-1. Navigate to ‘http://localhost:8080/' in your browser.

 ## Testing Instructions:
 [//]: <>